MaxvandenBoom/MEF_import/README.md

 1. A data sample, 'sample_mef' folder, is included in the package (/root/directory/of/eeglab/plugins/MEF_import1.14/sample_mef).
 Two data samples are included as subdirectories: 'mef_2p1' and 'mef_3p0'.
 1. The directory 'mef_2p1' includes the session of MEF 2.1 signal (passwords: 'erlichda' for Subject password; 'sieve' for Session password; no password required for Data password).
-1. The directory 'mef_3p0' includes the session of MEF 3.0 signal (level 1 password: password1; level 2 passowrd: password2; access level 2).
+1. The directory 'mef_3p0' includes the session of MEF 3.0 signal (level 1 password: password1; level 2 passowrd: password2; access level: 2).

 Input MEF data
 --------------